 As an enterprise user you will know that the huge range of IoT Platform products on the market makes assessing which one best meets the needs of your enterprise a challenging and time-consuming task.

 To help address this, IoT Pilot has been created.
-This is a free-to-use, online tool designed to match your needs with the platforms best able to support them, from a growing database of IoT platforms currently available in the market.
+This is a free-to-use, online tool designed to match your needs with the platforms best able to support them, from a growing database of Internet of Things platforms currently available in the market.
 This database content and the platform matching methodology has been created by independent IoT Analyst house Beecham Research.

 IoT Pilot asks you about your enterprise’s baseline requirements through 8 key questions using drop-down, pre-set responses to speed the process.
 IoT Pilot then assesses these against the platform database to provide you with a shortlist of vendors whose products match your individual needs.
 From your shortlist you can then access background information on vendors of particular interest, bullet points on the key strengths of their platform, together with a “heat map” visualising the platform’s capabilities.
 This heat map, as illustrated, is a 5 x 5 matrix comprising performance indicators mapped against generic platform functionality, offering a unique and more informed understanding of the IoT platform landscape.